 You may be going to the bathroom wrong.

-While that may seem like a silly statement to make, about 1 in 6 Americans experience chronic constipation.
+While that may seem like a silly statement to make, about Americans experience chronic constipation.

 With awkward doctors’ visits and possible medical interventions with unwanted side effects, many people are trying different ways to make using the toilet an afterthought in their everyday lives.